Last Updated on June 27, 2022 by Laura Turner

 Next comes the “program.”
 This is where you briefly answer the question, “Why do you want to go to medical school (i.e. this ‘program’)?”
 In regards to this topic, Fero states: “At [the University of Washington], when the committee members read the AMCAS personal statements they look for motivation–why the individual really wants to go into medicine; what really gave him or her the ‘call’, so to speak” (Stewart, 2002).
 They know how difficult medical school is, and therefore need assurance that applicants are dedicated in their decision to pursue medicine.

 Move three, “background,” is your chance to explain what in your background qualifies you for medical school.
-Often, writers combine this with other moves, choosing to tell a story which shows their preparation for and drive toward medicine.
+Often, writers combine this with other moves, choosing to tell a story that shows their preparation for and drive toward medicine.
 This is not just a resume listing your achievements; rather, it describes what you gained from your most important life experiences.
 According to Barton et al. (2004), this typically includes personal narratives of experiences relating to illness, injury, death, medicine, work, sports, hobbies, or travel.

 Due to short face time with the applications committee reader, the PS needs to “function as both an essay and an advertisement” (Farmer, 2007).
 So, after hooking your audience, explaining why you want to join the program, and presenting your background, it is now your time to “advertise”.
 Self-promotion, in this sense, is where you mention your volunteer work at the homeless shelter, your participation in a vaccination program in India, or other relevant experience with work, school, volunteering, extracurricular activities, or hobbies.
 Be careful, though, to only briefly include those details which are relevant, and not to waste time or space mentioning interesting but irrelevant experiences.
 This needs to be meaningful and help your audience connect to you, not just a list of impressive details.

 The last of the rhetorical moves is the “projection” move.
 This is the stage where you outline your career goals, your life aspirations.
 Where do you see yourself in twenty years?
 Whether you see yourself pioneering new techniques in heart surgery or making home visits in rural America, you should share this vision.
-Doing so will reveal to your audience that you have carefully considered your options, and that you have a real goal to become a physician.
+Doing so will reveal to your audience that you have carefully considered your options and that you have a real goal to become a physician.

 These five rhetorical moves give you a framework with which to structure your essay.
 But yet again, if the most successful PSs use this format, what will make yours stand out?
-This is where authentic personal narrative come into play.
+This is where authentic personal narratives come into play.

 Come back next week for the second part of the series where the author discusses personal narratives and offers final thoughts about how to write a winning personal statement.